AchiengJoy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 \n\nFie 10-love_exponent_breath displays the result of BREATH to the power of LOVE
 \n\nFile 11-binary_to_decimal converts a number from base 2 to base 10
 \n\nFile 12-combinations prints all possible combinations of two letters, except oo.
+\n\nFile 13-print_float prints a number with two decimal places, followed by a new line.